design with care & experience

 Our manufacturing facility

 We rented this great little space in San Pedro with the most amazing view and cool breezes.
 A great place to start, but it was really too small and it was built to be an office, not a sewing plant.
 So there were some challenges with the building layout and facilities.
 Our landlord really took a liking to what we were doing in the community, so he offered to build us a new building, right next door, and build it to our specifications.
 Wow.
 So, of course we took him up on it.
 We talked with the folks from WRAP (Worldwide Accredited Responsible Production) and got their building requirements for sewing facilities - and we built according to those codes.
-We've been in the new building about a year, and now we have two floors of sewing with finishing and inspection (one for wovens, one for knits), with another floor housing embellishments and one floor for fabric storage and cutting room, and our sample room and offices on the top floor.
+We moved in at the end of 2019, and now we have two floors of sewing with finishing and inspection (one for wovens, one for knits), with another floor housing embellishments and one floor for fabric storage and cutting room, and our sample room and offices on the top floor.
 We've got great open space with wonderful air flow and plenty of light, and windows to see the amazing view.
 We have made sure to build and maintain the correct number of bathrooms, and fire escapes, and everything else outlined by local laws and WRAP.

-We make many of the fabrics we sew, as we like having control over the entire process to ensure quality in from the ground up.
+We make some of the fabrics we sew, as we like having control over the entire process to ensure quality in from the ground up.
 We parter with Unifi (Repreve), BCI (Better Cotton Initiative) and others to secure fiber from sustainable, traceable sources.
 We like to spin our yarn, knit our fabric and dye and finish locally to reduce our carbon footprint.
 We spin and knit in certified state of the art facilities.
 We dye and finish in certified facilities that utilize the latest dye equipment which reduced the quantity of water needs for the dying process and have their own water treatment plants on site.
-Currently, we are making our own knits, as we continue to work with local partners to develop our own wovens.
-Today, we buy our wovens from other textile mills, who have great reputations and quality.
+We also source sustainable fabrics from reputable mills around the world (the closer to home the better though).

 Shipping & distribution